DaRiv94/fgr_dynamic_auth/README.md

 # QuickStart

 ### Prerequisites
-- Docker - find intructions on install docker [here](https://docs.docker.com/get-docker/)
+- Docker - find intructions on installing docker [here](https://docs.docker.com/get-docker/)
 - A learners mindset. - I live by the phrase *"Everything is hard until you know it"*

 ### 1. Create config.json file with configuration data.
 (Find documentation and examples on config.json file below)